-640. Consultation Skills and Practices (2).
+- Consultation Skills and Practices (2).
 Pr., CED 628.

 Designed to assist counselors in the acquisition of skills necessary to conduct case conferences, report and utilize personal data, provide beneficial referrals and devise appropriate in-service personnel programs.
 Primary emphasis given to developing skills requisite to functioning as a leader in client/personnel team approach.
-Ordinarily offered as a block with CED 627.

-- 646. Studies in Education (1-10).
+Ordinarily offered as a block with CED 627. - 646.
+Studies in Education (1-10).
 Pr., Departmental approval.
 Independent study in an area within the field of Guidance and Counseling.
-Area to be selected in consultation with the professor who will supervise this study. - 650.
-Seminar in Guidance (5).
-Pr., Permission of instructor.
+Area to be selected in consultation with the professor who will supervise this study. - Seminar in Guidance (5).
+Pr., Permission of instructor.Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations.

-Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations. - 656.
-Research and Evaluation in Counseling and Guidance (5).
+656. Research and Evaluation in Counseling and Guidance (5).
 Pr., EDS standing.

 Designed to provide study and experience in measurement, appraisal, and evaluation of a broad range of objectives in counseling and guidance.
-Emphasis - evaluation of a broad range of objectives in counseling and guidance.
 Emphasis on criteria, techniques and research procedures necessary to evaluate guidance programs and outcomes.

 659. Practicum in Area Specialization (10).
-Pr., CED 631 or Departmental ap- - proval.
+Pr., CED 631 or Departmental approval.

-The practicum provides advanced graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling. - 660.
-Advanced Practicum in Area of Specialization (10).
-Fr., CED 659 or EDS standing.
+The practicum provides advanced graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling.

+660. Advanced Practicum in Area of Specialization (10).
+Pr., CED 659 or EDS standing.

-Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills, including supervision. - 799.
-Master's Comprehensive Examination (0).
-Pr., Departmental approval.
+Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills, including supervision.